 In addition, Fabriq's patent portfolio includes a disruptive innovation at the core of all Energy Intelligence and Analytics technology – meter grade power metrics of individual devices for virtually no incremental cost.

-The portfolio consists of 11 granted U.S. Patents and 8 pending U.S. Patent Applications and is presented below.
+The portfolio consists of 11 granted U.S. Patents and 8 allowed (soon to be granted) U.S. Patents and is presented below.

 APPARATUS AND METHOD FOR CREATING FUNCTIONAL WIRELESS LIGHTING GROUPS